Dhananjaya de Silva: Test captaincy

 Following the resignation of Test captain Dimuth Karunaratne, de Silva was appointed as the 18th Test captain of Sri Lanka team.
 Against Afghanistan in February 2024, he led Sri Lanka to the victory and win the one-off test series.

 Against Bangladesh in March 2024, de Silva scored a century in the first innings and made 202-run sixth-wicket stand with Kamindu Mendis, who also scored a century.
 Both of them were dismissed for 102, where Sri Lanka posted 280 runs in the first innings.
 In the second innings, he made another century and a century partnership with Kamindu, who also made a century.
 This was only the third instance, where two players from the same team made twin hundreds in a Test match.
 Finally Sri Lanka won the match by 328 runs and de Silva won the man of the match award.

+International centuries

+Dhananjaya has made 13 international centuries in Test cricket.